eonu/sequentia/CONTRIBUTING.md

 Branch names must be of the form `type/short-phrase-or-description`, where `type` is either a:

-- `patch`: Making a change (including removal) of an existing feature.
+- `patch`: Making a change to an existing feature.
 - `add`: Adding a new feature.
 - `rm`: Removing an existing feature.